 It can be tough to securely clamp a shallow-angle glue joint.
 To make a clamp that won’t shift, cut off the ends of a standard clothespin’s jaws (where the taper ends).
 Through each end, drill a small hole just big enough to seat a pin, tack, or small nail.
 Position the pins approximately 1/8 inch to the inside of the clothespin’s pegs.
 When you clamp the clothespin onto the joint, the pins will bite into the wood and prevent the clamp from shifting as the glue dries.

 Here’s a great little soldering caddy that’s made from a wooden box such as the ones once used for candies or cigars.
-I take the box (it can have either a hinged or sliding lid) and mount several clothespins around the top.
-Next, to prevent splintering, I pre-drill a hole in the base of each clothespin and then screw it to the top of the box in any arrangement that fits my needs.
+Take the box (it can have either a hinged or sliding lid) and mount several clothespins around the top.
+Next, to prevent splintering, pre-drill a hole in the base of each clothespin and then screw it to the top of the box in any arrangement that fits my needs.
 The one shown will accommodate different soldering situations, and the screw in each clothespin lets me reposition or easily replace the pin.
 The box can also store your soldering iron, heat sink and solder.

 When you soak brushes in thinner, try using a clothespin to grip the paintbrush, then rest it on the edge of a small jar, so the bristles hang clear of the bottom.
 This will prevent the bristles from bending and getting damaged from the sediment in the bottom of the jar.

 In the past, I have been plagued by broken servo gears caused when I’ve bumped the control surface against a hard object while carrying the airplane.
-So, I took a clue from the full-sized aircraft control surface arrestors and made a model version out of plastic clothespins and some self-adhesive neoprene weather stripping.
+So, I took a clue from full-sized aircraft control surface arrestors and made a model version out of plastic clothespins and some self-adhesive neoprene weather stripping.
 Two short neoprene strips are taped to the inside of the clothespin jaws.
 Now just clamp them to the control surface and any solid part of that surface to prevent that surface from moving.